Arrhythmia classification with the LSTM-FCN SageMaker algorithm

 training_dataset = pd.concat(sampler.fit_resample(X=training_dataset.iloc[:, :-1], y=training_dataset.iloc[:, -1:]), axis=1)

-We then proceed to moving the class labels from the last column to the first column, as required by the LSTM-FCN SageMaker algorithm.
+We then proceed to one-hot encoding the class labels and renaming the dataset columns, as required by the LSTM-FCN SageMaker algorithm.

-# move the class labels to the first column
+# one-hot encode the class labels and rename the columns

 Once this is done, we can save the training data in the S3 bucket in CSV format.